National BC Study II

 The purpose of Stapleton et al.’s (2013) National Birth Center Study II was to describe the current outcomes of birth centers in the U.S.[2] The researchers enrolled 22,403 women who planned to give birth in a birth center when they registered for prenatal care at 79 birth centers across the U.S. between the years of 2007 and 2010.

-Who were the women in the study?
+Who were the participants in the study?

-What were the outcomes for moms?
+What were the outcomes for birthing people?

 Most of the in-labor transfers were done for non-emergency reasons, such as prolonged labor.
 Less than 1% of the study sample (0.9% overall, number [n] = 140) transferred to the hospital during labor for emergency reasons.
-A very small percentage of women (0.4%, n = 67) and infants (0.6%, n = 94) transferred after birth for emergency reasons.
+A very small percentage of participants (0.4%, n = 67) and infants (0.6%, n = 94) transferred after birth for emergency reasons.

 The most common reason for emergency transfer during labor was for non-reassuring fetal heart rate patterns (0.5%, n = 72), while the most common reasons for postpartum and newborn emergency transfers were postpartum hemorrhage (0.2%, n = 36) and newborn respiratory issues (0.4%, n = 66).
 Most cases of postpartum hemorrhage were handled safely in the birth center without any need for transfer.
 There were no maternal deaths.